Learn About Disorders of Consciousness States and Causes

 An individual may demonstrate different degrees of alertness, self-awareness, and interaction within their environment at each of these levels, progressing towards emergence from a minimally conscious state.
 Please see below for more detailed information about each of these.

 When an individual sustains a traumatic brain injury (e.g. from a car accident), medical staff may use a scale called the Rancho Los Amigos Cognitive Recovery Scale to identify different stages of recovery.
 Click HERE for more information about the Rancho Scale.
-Video examples of each state can also be viewed HERE.
+In addition, you may want view Shepherd Center's Brain Injury 101 videos here.

 Emergence from a Minimally Conscious State